FAQs: No Tax Increase Bond Initiative for Street Improvements

 If voters elect not to approve this G.O. bond issuance, the City will have to consider alternative ways to fund street improvements or elimination of projects.
 These projects are critical to the City’s basic infrastructure.
 This bond issuance creates a dedicated funding source to pay for these projects.

 When is the deadline to register to vote?

 The deadline to register to vote in the general municipal election is March 10, 2021.
-If you are not registered to vote, you can do so at https://www.sos.mo.gov/elections/goVoteMissouri/register.
+If you are not already, you can register to vote here.

 For specific voter information, please contact Johnson County Voter Registration at 300 N. Holden, Warrensburg, MO 64093 or 660.747.7414.